+Discussion

+It is not sufficient simply to present the ballot options in the alternative languages.
+All the supporting information voters need to mark their ballot is also covered in this requirement.

+This requirement originates with the VRA [VRA65].

 5.2-C – Information in all modes

-Instructions, warnings, messages, notifications of undervotes or overvotes, and contest options must be presented to voters in the interaction modes required in 5.1-A – interaction modes for all functions.
-This includes ballot activation, voting, verification, and casting.
+Instructions, warnings, messages, notifications of undervotes or overvotes, and contest options must be presented to voters in the display formats and interaction modes required in 5.1-A – Voting methods and interaction modes.
+This includes voting, verification, and casting.